IBMSpectrumComputing/lsf-kubernetes/doc/LSF_Operator/README.md

     clustername: mylsf
 ```

 6. Provide the storage parameters for the LSF cluster.
 Using an existing PersistentVolume (PV) is recommended.
-If the PV was created with a specific label and label value, set them below.
+Label the PV with your own label and label value, and use the label as the `selectorLabel` below, and the the label value as the `selectorValue` below.
 If dynamic storage is to be used set `dynamicStorage` to true and specify the `storageClass`.
 ```yaml
 spec:
   cluster: